Oweis-Nd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Why?
-chmod ug+x,o+r this add execute permission to the owner and the group owner, and read permission to other user, to the file Why?
+chmod ug+x,o+r this add execute permission to the owner and the group owner, and read permission to other user, to the file Why? chmod ugo+x this add execution permission to the owne and the group owner and to other user, to the file Why?